 You drank your glass in the morning, but it’s time to drink more.
 While the rough guideline is to consume eight 8-ounce glasses of water each day, on this day it’s a good idea to have even more.

-Make Protein Your Go-To Snack
+Make Protein Your Go-to Snack

 One of the strange things about a sugar overload is that while you may feel sick to your stomach in the morning, by late afternoon you’ll be craving the sweets again.
 Your body is still recovering from having a very high blood sugar level and the subsequent crash.
+This is where the benefits of protein come in to play.

 Sweating out those toxins is a great way to kickstart your recovery.
 But it’s more than that.
 Exercise gets the blood pumping in your body.
 Once your circulation is revved up, it flushes nutrients throughout your systems to fuel them.